How To Care For Your Council Axe

 Guard your file with a piece of leather, wood, or fire hose.
 Clamp the axe to your workbench at a comfortable height.
 Always file or grind into the edge of the axe.

-Sharpen on the push stroke and life the file off the axe blade on the return motion.
+Sharpen on the push stroke and lift the file off the axe blade on the return motion.
 Try to achieve a fan-shaped effect on the axe cheek.
 File back from the cutting edge to the middle point when you can feel a metal burr on the back side.

 Turn the axe over, and repeat the process on the second side.
 File this side (sharpening on the push stroke and lifting the file off the blade on the return) until the burr goes back over to the first side of the axe.
 Stop and check the shape with a sharpening gauge.
 Ideally, the angle should be a about 25 degrees (and slightly convex).